1,000 signatures reached

 Install trams in Bristol, Bath & other UK cities to cut congestion, pollution and for regeneration

-Undertake full unbiased feasibility studies regarding the installation of trams (integrated with buses) within and interconnecting Bristol, Bath & Radstock, and on to Frome, Shepton Mallet, Wells etc (and all other non-tram cities), not a bus-only based service which provenly do not attract sufficient car drivers to cut congestion or pollution, have higher energy costs and cause low economic regeneration compared to tram cities.
+We want WECA undertake full unbiased feasibility and cost-benefit studies regarding the installation of trams (integrated with buses) within and interconnecting Bristol, Bath & Radstock, and on to Frome, Shepton Mallet, Wells etc (and all other non-tram cities), not a bus-only based service which provenly do not attract sufficient car drivers to cut congestion or pollution, have higher energy costs and cause low economic regeneration compared to tram cities.
 (But buses are great as rural services and tram feeders)

 Why is this important?